-- If the suppository is soft, hold it under cool water or place it in a refrigerator for a few minutes to harden it before removing the wrapper.
+- If the suppository is soft, hold it under cool water or place it in a refrigerator (but NEVER in the freezer) for a few minutes to harden it before removing the wrapper.

-- If you were told to use half of the suppository, cut it lengthwise with a clean, single-edge razor blade.
+- If you were told to use half of the suppository, cut it across with a clean, single-edge razor blade or a kitchen knife.

 - Lie on your side with your lower leg straightened out and your upper leg bent forward toward your stomach.